dareljohnson/WebApiDemo1/README.md

 This solution is a .NET Framework 4.8.1 web API and service application for managing Todo items, featuring a layered architecture with repository, service, and API layers.
 It includes robust unit and integration tests, dependency injection, and logging.

+**Compatible with both Visual Studio 2019 and Visual Studio 2022.**

 ## Features

 - **Todo Management**: CRUD operations for Todo items (title, description, priority, completion status, created/completed dates).